Lee Hughes: Causing death by dangerous driving conviction

-He served his time in Category C prisons.
+He served in Category C prisons.
 During his time in HM Prison Featherstone he played in the Staffordshire County Senior League for the prison football team.
 He also helped to organise a charity football match which raised £5,000 for a children's hospice.
 He was released in August 2007, three years into his six-year sentence.

 Assault conviction

 On 3 December 2011, Hughes was arrested and bailed on charges of sexual assault after an incident in Croydon.
 He was then charged with the offence on 30 January 2012.
 In May 2012, Hughes was found guilty of common assault and fined £500, but the charge of sexual assault was dropped.